New Washington, Aklan: Climate

 The third type of climate predominates in the locality, season not pronounced.
 It is relatively dry from February to July and wet the rest of the year.

 Of note, to deal with water supply along the long peninsula affected by salt water intrusion and related endemic amoebiasis, New Washington was the site of a unique U.S. Peace Corps-sponsored program to build over 200 low-cost circular water wells using locally produced "curved hollow blocks" made locally using custom wooden forms inspired by a local medical doctor and charismatic social activist Andronico "Andrew" Mendoza.
 Dr. Mendoza organized families to transport individual pre-cast custom hollow blocks to remote areas; the unique design of the locally designed wells obviated the need for expensive and unwieldy steel bar reinforcement.
 During the early 1980s, each of the 212 water well was dug and constructed throughout this municipality with voluntary community effort ("bayanihan") and are still in use today and exemplifies the spirit of New Washington.

 Barangays

 New Washington is politically subdivided into 16 barangays.
+Each barangay consists of puroks and some have sitios.

-To some locals, the barangays are grouped into two, namely "Eanas" and "Baybay".
+To some locals, the barangays are grouped into two, namely "Eanas" or "Interior" and "Baybay" or "Coastal".
 The barangays that belong to Eanas are those involved in rice farming such as Mabilo, Puis, Jalas, Guinbaliwan, Mataphao, Candelaria, Lawa-an and Jugas.
 Baybay, on the other hand, covers barangays along or near the coastline, consisting of Tambac, Poblacion, Pinamuk-an, Polo, Cawayan, Ochando, Fatima and Dumaguit.

 Common among municipalities in the Philippines, the seat of local government and the center of business are situated in Poblacion.
-It is also home to the Municipal Auditorium and Sports Complex, where major events of the town are held.
+It is also home to the Municipal Auditorium and Sports Complex, Manuel C. Peralta Community Center, where major events of the town are held.